jwoodson2014/Premier-League-Regression-Analysis/README.md

 ### Goal:

-Using advanved statistics to predict PPM for attacking forwards and midfielders
+Using advanced statistics to predict PPM for attacking forwards and midfielders

 ### Steps: